WordPress is free, community-based, software for building websites. It is very widely used, currently powering about a quarter of all new websites.

 The biggest use of WordPress is by a company called Automattic who use it to run WordPress.com where you can set up a website in minutes – with prices starting at free.

-While WordPress.com offers a great starting point it does have its limitations and do for most of our small business sites, we use the freely available version of the WordPress software from WordPress.org so you can do whatever you want from the outset.
+While Wordpress.com offers a great starting point it does have its limitations and so for most of our small business sites, we use the freely available version of the WordPress software from WordPress.org so you can do whatever you want from the outset.

 We don’t just use WordPress because it’s popular; plenty of popular stuff is rubbish.
 We use it because it is the most appropriate tool for building your site.